 We also have various broad-based employee benefit plans.
 Our executive officers participate in these plans on the same terms as other eligible employees, subject to any legal limits on the amounts that may be contributed by or paid to executive officers under these plans.
-We offer a 401(k) plan, which allows our U.S. employees an opportunity to invest in a wide array of funds on a pre-tax basis.
+We offer a 401(k) plan, which allows our U.S. employees an opportunity to invest in a wide array of funds on a pre-tax basis or roth basis.
 The Company matches up to 3% of eligible pay (\$0.50 on each dollar an employee contributes up to a maximum of 6%).
 In 2017, we established an employee stock purchase plan for the benefit of all of our U.S., UK and Canadian based employees.
+In connection with the proposed merger with Amazon which was terminated in January 2024, the last offering period under the employee stock purchase program ended and our last purchase occurred on November 15, 2022.
+No additional offering periods have been offered since that point.
 We do not provide pension arrangements or post-retirement health coverage for our named executive officers or other employees.
 We also maintain insurance and other benefit plans for our employees.
 We offer no perquisites to our executive officers in the United States that are not otherwise available to all of our employees.
-Mr. Blanc is provided with a car allowance, a housing allowance and a school allowance, with the housing allowance and school allowance having a tax gross-up on the imputed income, as an element of his compensation in his UK-based role in accordance with local market practice.